 Elder Abuse and Neglect: In Search of Solutions (American Psychological Assoc.)

 On this site you will find facts regarding elder abuse and information on the signs of elder abuse and what steps need to be taken when elder abuse is suspected.

 This site provides helpful information with regard to assisted living and assisted living facilities.

 Clearinghouse on Abuse and Neglect of the Elderly (CANE)

 CANE is the nation's largest computerized collection of elder abuse resources and materials.

-This site provides information for El Mirage residents and other interested parties with regard to elder abuse and elder neglect and offers an overview of the signs, symptoms and causes of elder abuse.
+This site provides information for Tucson seniors and other interested parties regarding elder abuse and elder neglect and it provides an overview of the signs, symptoms and causes of elder abuse.

-This site provides comparative information on long-term care facilities located in El Mirage and throughout the nation, including such information on quality measures, inspections, and staffing.
+This site provides comparative information on long-term care facilities located in Tucson and throughout the nation, including such information on quality measures, inspections, and staffing.

 Senior Citizen Bureau (SCB)

 This site offers an informational database for Tucson seniors and other interested parties pertaining to nursing home complaint histories and background information.